Manueldavis1999/manueldavis/README.md

 to maintain and manage your servers.

-• ***Increase maintenence cost:*** Along with the initial capital investment required to purcahse servers and other hardware,and also need to continue to buy hardware,software and lisences to upgrade the system or repair it.
+• ***Increase maintenance cost:*** Along with the initial capital investment required to purchase servers and other hardware, and also need to continue to buy hardware, software and lisence to upgrade the system or repair it.

 • ***Increase the risk of data loss:*** With on-premises storage, a malfunction in the system or a compromised system held for ransom can cause you to lose your data permanently.

-• ***Require a greater capital investment:*** When you first set up on-premises storage, you’ll have to invest a significant amount of capital to purchase the servers and other pieces of hardware to get it running.
+• ***Require a greater capital investment:*** When you first set up on-premises storage, you will have to invest a significant amount of capital to purchase the servers and other pieces of hardware to get it running.